1

 • 1

 The excerpt of drive tag states "Use this tag if you have problems using HDs or SSDs in Ubuntu.".
 So the scope of the tag has been defined but users misunderstood the scope and used the tag in wrong situations (like for pen-drive related questions).
 Am I right?
 And yeah, the word "drive" could refer to multiple kinds of drives, so the users got confused about the scope of tag because of the inappropriate name of tag.
-Jul 5, 2021 at 17:45
+Commented Jul 5, 2021 at 17:45

 • 3